Frederick Benteen: 7th Cavalry service under Custer

 On October 13, Benteen and his men were assigned to escort a wagon train loaded with weapons and ammunition meant for the regiment.
 They reached the wagon train just as a war party began to attack.
 Benteen drove off the warriors, saving the wagon train from capture.
 Later following the trail of the raiding party, the 7th US Cavalry came upon a Cheyenne encampment on the Washita River in the Indian Territory.

 In response to the continued Cheyenne raids, General Philip Sheridan devised a plan of punitive reprisals.
 His troops would respond to Indian attacks by entering their winter encampments, destroying supplies and livestock, and killing those who resisted.
 The cavalry was directed to travel in the dead of winter through a largely uncharted region, which required daring leadership.
 Sheridan turned to Lt.
 Col. George Armstrong Custer, who was brought back early from his court-martial and given the mission.
 Sheridan trusted only Custer with such a deed, and in November 1868 Custer returned to his regiment under special orders from Sheridan.

-On November 23, 1868, Custer left Camp Supply with the 11 companies of the 7th US Cavalry, heading toward the Washita River.
+On November 23, 1868, Custer left Camp Supply with 11 of the 12 Companies of the 7th US Cavalry (Company L was left on garrison duty in Kansas) heading toward the Washita River.
 On November 27, the 7th surrounded a Cheyenne encampment at the river.
 Just before dawn, Custer launched a four-pronged assault on the village, known as the Battle of Washita River.

-As captain of H Troop, Benteen led a squadron of Major Joel Elliott's command during the attack.
+As captain of H Company, Benteen led a squadron of Major Joel Elliott's command during the attack.
 His horse was shot from under him by a son of Cheyenne Chief Black Kettle.
 The boy was about fourteen years old and was armed only with a revolver.
 Benteen yelled he would spare the boy's life if he dropped the revolver, and made the peace sign.
 In reply, the boy aimed his revolver at Benteen and fired.
 The bullet missed, so the boy fired again, and the bullet passed through the sleeve of Benteen's coat.
 The boy fired a third time, although Benteen was making friendly overtures.
 This bullet hit Benteen's horse, killing it, and pitching Benteen into the snow.
 When the Indian boy raised his pistol to fire once more, Benteen finally shot him dead.

-Custer, in his battle report to Sheridan, made little reference to US casualties.
-During the action itself, the 7th lost only one man killed (Captain Hamilton) and seven wounded.
-However, shortly after the battle, Major Elliott and 19 men had pursued escaping warriors up the river and had yet to return: as such they were posted as missing.
-It later emerged that Elliott (who rode off with the cry "Here's for a brevet or a coffin!") had been surrounded and killed by the Cheyenne, along with all his men.